Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Input from experiments

-In summary, a wealth of data from astroparticle experiments is available for tuning.
-The precision of modern air shower experiments rivals that of accelerator-based experiments and calls in question the accuracy of event generators tuned to accelerator measurements.
-To disentangle the complex dependencies between the microscopic properties of hadronic interactions (\eg multiplicity or momentum distributions) and the macroscopic observables of extensive air showers (\eg the \xmax distribution or number of muons at the ground level), several observables should be used together in the tuning process.
-This process must also carefully consider the systematic uncertainties and correlations in the measurements.
-Hybrid experiments, such as the Pierre Auger Observatory~\cite{PierreAuger:2015eyc} and IceCube, offer the greatest value for tuning, because they can measure several observables simultaneously.
-A detailed discussion of the most relevant astroparticle experiments and their recent measurements in the context of event generator tuning is presented in \autoref{app:exp}.
+In summary, there is a wealth of data from astroparticle experiments available for tuning.
+The experimental precision achieved in modern air-shower experiments is competitive with accelerator-based experiments and challenges event generators tuned to LHC measurements.
+To disentangle the complex dependencies between the microscopic properties of hadronic interactions and the \textit{macroscopic} observables in these experiments, several observables should be used together in the tuning, while carefully considering the systematic uncertainties and correlations in the measurements.
+Hybrid experiments such as the Pierre Auger Observatory and IceCube, which can measure several observables simultaneously, offer the greatest value for tuning.
+A detailed discussion of the most relevant astroparticle experiments and their recent measurements in the context of event generator tuning is given in Appendix~\ref{app:exp}.